 The area became well know in the late 19th century because of the gold and platinum finds.
 The plentiful coal soon became an interest and the town of Coalmont was established in 1911.
 The town thrived in the 1920’s but the mine closed in 1940 and most people left.
 Despite having no public utilities and being on the verge of becoming a complete ghost town for many years, Coalmont continued to survive because of it’s location and the tenacity of the unique individuals who chose to stay.

-The children take the school bus.
+Children take the school bus into Princeton.
 In the summer they go down to the river to cool off.
 In those ways the culture is similar to other small Canadian towns.
-The closest stores are 18 kilometers away and very limited in scope, there being only one major grocery store there.
+The closest stores are 18 kilometers away and very limited in scope, with only one major grocery store there.
 Television reception is by satellite only and the telephone is of the old fashioned hard wired type.
 There is no reliable reception for any cell phones or commercial radio.
 Broadband, which is in the form of wireless, has only been here since the end of 2006 and many people don’t have computers.

 The environment has much effect on the lifestyle here.
-In the winter people need to clear snow, mostly in order to maintain access to the road.
+In the winter, people need to clear snow in order to maintain access to the road.
 Houses and vehicles also need extra attention to cope with the long winters.
-Home heating is an issue during December and January at which time it never gets above freezing.
+Home heating is an issue during December and January, at which time it never gets above freezing.
 The long winding mountain road to the Princeton shops is sometimes a challenge, although it is usually plowed twice a day in the winter because of the school bus.
 The many slides in the area also create a hazard with rocks and gravel on the road, but that too is cleared frequently.
-The summer, particularly July and August, is quite hot and dry where the lack of water noticeably effects the vegetation.
+The summer, particularly July and August, is quite hot and dry and the lack of water noticeably effects the vegetation.